 Contests should have an element of fun.
 A little levity helps your salespeople bond and makes the competition more memorable.

 To give you an idea, I used to give away my services to the winning salesperson.
-I’d wash the rep’s car, pick up their dry cleaning, even clean their house -- whatever they wanted.
+I’d wash the rep’s car, pick up their dry cleaning, even clean their house — whatever they wanted.

 It’s always fun to see your boss doing a menial task.
 This type of prize also shows your team you’re devoted to their success (and have a great sense of humor!)

-Try crafting your contests around office inside jokes as well.
+Pro tip: Try crafting your contests around office inside jokes as well.
 For example, perhaps the winner gets to take everyone to lunch at a local restaurant the entire office loves.

 Alternatively, let your reps choose what they’ll win.
 I used to get everyone in a room and ask, “Do you need a team motivation program?”

 The answer was always yes.
-I’d explain the contest rules, then say, “You’ve got X dollars -- decide what the prize or prizes will be.”
+I’d explain the contest rules, then say, “You’ve got X dollars — decide what the prize or prizes will be.”

 - Your reps are more invested.
 Having direct control over a major aspect of the competition drives buy-in from the start.

 Few people stay committed to a competition if they don’t know where they stand.
 Strive to give daily or weekly updates, depending on how quickly each salesperson’s status changes.
 At HubSpot, we typically put up a live dashboard so every rep can check on their progress whenever they’d like.

-Some salespeople will check it every hour -- that’s how intent they are on being number one.
+Some salespeople will check it every hour — that’s how intent they are on being number one.
 Imagine losing this powerful motivator just because you didn’t keep your team up-to-date.

 It might sound obvious, but never promise a prize you can’t deliver on.
 In 2002, a waitress who won a sales contest for a new Toyota was understandably furious when she was presented with a toy Yoda instead.

-She sued her employer -- and won.
+She sued her employer — and won.